What we do…

 - Organize and coordinate campus-wide disability awareness

-- Provide guidance regarding the development of college policies, procedures, programs and curriculum to ensure equal access and foster an inclusive educational environment
+- Provide guidance regarding the development of college policies, procedures, programs, curriculum, and career advising to ensure equal access and foster an inclusive educational environment

 By planning ahead you can be ready to succeed as you face the challenges of college.

 What is a disability?

 The American with Disability Act defines an individual with a disability as a person who: